 Adopting an exponential decay approach to prevent Cardano’s reserve from running out makes sense in this situation.

 Calculating the 'reserve half life' (that is, the time that it takes for half of the reserve to be used up) visualizes the impact of choosing a specific value of ρ over another.
 This was the subject of much discussion, and eventually, the value assigned was 0.3%.
 The reason why is that mathematical projections showed that a ρ (the fixed percentage of ada going into the virtual pot every epoch) value of 0.3% would mean a reserve half-life of four to five years.
 In simple terms, just half of the remaining reserve would be used every four to five years.

 Determining the right value for τ (the percentage of unclaimed rewards automatically going to the reserves every epoch) was equally challenging.
-Following discussions, deliberations, and projections, the value chosen was 20%, which means that, initially, 20% of the monetary expansion and the transaction fees are sent to the treasury after each epoch.
+Following discussions, deliberations, and projections, the τ value was set at a fixed rate of 20%.

 This rate applies to both the per-epoch monetary expansion and the fees that the blockchain charges for each transaction.
 The treasury amount is deducted before any other rewards are allocated.
 The remaining per-epoch monetary expansion and fees may be allocated to stake pools based on the provided formula.